-There will be a limit of up to 16 (+8 8 slot only servers) servers, with the current hardware.
-I can't make these free though (like a Terraria hoster in 2012 did).
+There will be a limit of up to 8 servers with the current hardware of any player size.
+I cannot make these free though (like a Terraria hoster in 2012 did).

-As a deal, for the first few month of hosting, there will be 4 slot servers open for anyone who applies, for one week.
+As a deal, for the first few months of hosting, there will be 8 slot servers open for anyone who applies, for one week free.